Introducing The Beacon Team at CAMHS

 What is the Beacon?

-The Beacon is an inpatient unit with 15 beds for young people aged between 13 – 18.
-The young people who stay here are experiencing difficulties with their mental health and require medical provision to keep them safe.
-Sometimes, young people are admitted to the Beacon if their family or support network cannot keep that young person safe at home.
+The Beacon is a mental health inpatient unit for young people aged between 13 – 18.
+The young people who stay here are experiencing difficulties with their mental health and require a hospital admission to be treated for their mental health difficulties.
+Sometimes, young people stay at the Beacon if the treatment they need cannot be provided safely in the community.
+This is sometimes called ‘being admitted’.

 Who are the Beacon Team?

-Last but not least, in the Beacon Unit there is a small school.
+The Beacon Unit has a small school.
 You will be offered lessons each day to ensure that you are not missing out on your education whilst in the Beacon.
 The staff here are fully qualified teachers who will help you with your studies.

 Where is the Beacon?